About our Museum

 The Museum is part funded by the RNZAF and part by a charitable trust.
 The Museum Trust Board, chaired by Air Vice-Marshal Peter Adamson (retired), has governance responsibility for the Museum.
 The Board decides policy, sets budgets and makes commercial decisions regarding the public aspects of the Museum, while the RNZAF funds facilities management and infrastructure and utilities costs.

-The Trust Board employs the Communications Team, retail staff, events staff and individuals within other teams employed for special fixed term projects.
+The Trust Board employs the Business Development Officer and Marketing and Social Media Coordinator, retail and events staff and individuals within other teams employed for special fixed term projects.
 The remainder of the staff employed at the Museum work for the RNZAF, either in uniform or as civilians.